Doghouse-Mike/my-notes/content/Mostly How I Built This Site.md

 ## Step 0.
 Prerequisites

 There will be much command line stuff.
 It's not complicated assuming you're comfortable blindly copying and pasting commands into Terminal.
-There's only a couple that need personalising, related to your specific setup.
+There's only a couple that need personalising to your specific setup.

 ## Step 1.
 Download and Install Quartz